inlets/inlets.dev/blog/_posts/2021-08-13-measure-and-monitor.md

 date: 2021-08-08
 ---

-In this new release of inlets, you can now measure and monitor your tunnels with Prometheus and a new `status` CLI command.
-I'm going to walk you through why inlets is called the Cloud Native tunnel, and what that means to you.
-I'll also introduce you to the new features in this releases.
+In this new release of inlets, you can now get insights into your tunnel servers through the `status` command and new Prometheus monitoring.
+I'll walk you through why inlets was built as a *Cloud Native* tunnel, followed by the various changes and features introduced in this release.

 The inlets 0.9.0 releases adds:

-* Prometheus metrics for TCP and HTTP tunnels
 * A new `status` CLI command to monitor tunnels
 * Load-balancing of requests between clients using TCP tunnels
 * An ARM64 Darwin binary for Apple M1 users
+* Prometheus metrics for TCP and HTTP tunnels

+You'll also notice that a few commands and flags have changed, I've taken care to note each of these for you.

 ## What is Cloud Native anyway?

-[Alexis Richardson](https://twitter.com/monadic), CEO of Weaveworks and former chair to the ToC of the CNCF [gave a presentation](https://www.cncf.io/online-programs/what-is-cloud-native-and-why-does-it-exist/), where he mentioned the following as being important drivers of Cloud Native applications.
+In 2017 [Alexis Richardson](https://twitter.com/monadic), CEO of Weaveworks and former chair to the ToC of the [CNCF](https://cncf.io) [gave a presentation](https://www.cncf.io/online-programs/what-is-cloud-native-and-why-does-it-exist/), where he mentioned the following as being important drivers of Cloud Native applications:

 * Automation, lots of it.
 End to End - CI, observability, Orchestration
 * Focus on the app, not the infrastructure, i.e. containers because they just work
 * Understand and apply new patterns for monitoring, logging, uptime management - microservices and beyond

-Alexis' vision in 2017 aligns closely with what we've seen evolve with CNCF projects and the ecosystem surrounding it.
+Alexis' vision from 2017 aligns closely with what we've seen evolving with CNCF projects and the ecosystem surrounding it.

-A set of projects and products that interop well, that do not require a single monolithic application to cover every responsibility, but building blocks and that are built to work together.
+I've seen a growing set of projects and products that interop well.
+Why is that important?
+Rather than needing one single monolithic application that covers every use-case and responsibility, building blocks can be composed together to achieve the same goal, with more speed and less effort overall.

 > Cloud Native from my own journey:
 >